devilgate/liquibase-db2i/README.md

 # Installing the extension

 The core Liquibase documentation is curiously weak on how to install and use extensions.
-Luckily there is a good description on [how to get, build and use this very extension in this blog post](http://blog.awolski.com/installing-liquibase-extensions/) by "awolkski".
+Luckily there is a good description on [how to get, build and use this very extension in this blog post](http://blog.awolski.com/installing-liquibase-extensions/) by "awolski".

 # Particluars